ericwa/ericw-tools/docs/qbsp.rst

 .. option:: -maxedges n

    The max number of edges/vertices on a single face before it is split into another face.
+0 means unlimited.

+   Default is 0 for Q2, and 64 for Q1.

 .. option:: -worldextent n